Ethereum biweekly: Ecosystem and projects’ updates, opinion and research articles

 YouTube (Ethereum Foundation) — Videos from conferences, meetups, Ethereum Core Devs Meetings.

-There is a constant slight growth in the Ethereum community over time.
+There is strong stable growth in Ethereum community over time.
 The graph above shows the dynamics of changes in the number of Ethereum Reddit subscribers, Twitter followers and Facebook likes.
 The information is taken from Coingecko.com.

 This is not financial advice.